Raven Oak

-Raven Oak (born December 21, 1977 in Riverside, California) is an American author, whose written works range from science fiction & fantasy to cross-genre.
+Raven Oak (born December 21, 1977) is an American author and artist whose written works range from science fiction & fantasy to cross-genre.
 She is most known for her bestselling epic fantasy, Amaskan's Blood, and her space operas, Class-M Exile and The Eldest Silence.
 She wrote her first novel, a 320-page fantasy work at age twelve.
+She is a member of the LGBTQ+ community and is disabled from both a birth defect in the lower spine and an auto-immune disease.
 She is also a pianist and songwriter, whose musical works deal with the survival side of life.
-Currently residing in Seattle, Washington, Oak is currently focusing on writing novels full-time.
+Currently residing in Seattle, Washington, Oak is currently focusing on writing and art full-time.

 Early life

 Oak grew up in many places around the U.S. including California, Michigan, Oklahoma, Florida, and Texas, where she eventually attended Richland College and later the University of North Texas as a music major.
 A military child, her family moved frequently until they settled in Texas in 1989.
 Her maternal grandmother was a public school teacher in California and under her tutelage, Oak was reading and writing at age three.

 Oak knew "since the age of five" that she "wanted to be a writer," a wish that never changed through the years.
 "They said I could be anything, do anything.
 So I did!"

 After high school, the rest of the family moved out of state, but Oak remained in North Texas to attend college and received both her Bachelor of Science Degree and Master of Science Degree in CECS from UNT.